gaudes/ioBroker.slideshow/README.md

 The following configuration options exist:

+* Category "Common"
 	* Object-ID: The ioBroker object created by the adapter must be provided, for example "slideshow.0.picture"
+	* Fill widget with picture
+		* True (Default) = Picture fills widget, border of picture may be cut off
+		* False = Complete picture is shown, but widget may have empty zones
 * Category "Effect"
 	* SlideshowEffect: The following options are available:
 		* "None"